The ¡Alarma! Chronicles Years

 (Left to Right, Ed McTaggart's Mask, Terry Taylor's Mask, Rob Watson's Mask and Tim Chandler's Mask.)

 - Daniel Amos begins the Doppelganger Tour.
 The tour was a full multimedia show with mannequins, video screens and lights syncronized to the music.
 Each show started with the DA guys wearing masks and walking onto the darkened stage while the song "Hollow Man" was playing.
-Each mask had a small battery packs and lightbulbs attatched to them.
-Each band member would put the small lightbulbs inside their mouths.
-When the band would lip-sync the words of "Hollow Man," it would cause each "face" to light up with a strange, eerie glow, eminating from the mouth of each mask.
+Each mask had small battery packs and lightbulbs attatched to them.
+Each mask-wearing band member would put the small lightbulbs inside their mouths.
+When the band would lip-sync the words of "Hollow Man," it would cause each mask "face" to light up with a strange, eerie glow, eminating from the mouth.

 - Daniel Amos replaced the Joe English Band at a concert in Rancho Cardova, CA. where they were heckled and some of the audience walked out.

 - Daniel Amos is featured in CCM Magazine.